Marketo vs Salesforce

 Both platforms depend on the quality, completeness, and freshness of the B2B data flowing through them, and neither solves that problem on its own.
 A well-built Marketo nurture campaign fails when 30% of your contact emails bounce.
 A Salesforce pipeline view distorts reality when half the buying committee is missing from the account record.
 That's where ZoomInfo changes the equation.

-ZoomInfo is a B2B intelligence and GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
-Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
-No engineering ticket required.
-Your leaders can see deal risk before it shows up in CRM stage fields.
-That depth comes from the GTM Context Graph, an intelligence layer built on a large B2B dataset (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails), unified with your CRM records, conversation transcripts, and behavioral signals.
-Your team accesses it through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any other front-end.
+ZoomInfo is an all-in-one AI GTM Platform that connects the data, intelligence, and workflow layers that Marketo and Salesforce rely on but don't include.
+Your marketers describe audiences in plain language and launch plays against accounts matching your proven win patterns without engineering tickets.
+Your sales reps walk into calls knowing why a deal is moving, who's championing it, and what's likely to happen next.
+Your leaders see deal risk before it shows up in CRM stage fields.
+That depth comes from the GTM Context Graph, an intelligence layer built on the industry's largest B2B dataset (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails), unified with your CRM records, conversation transcripts, and behavioral signals.
+Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any other front-end.
+ZoomInfo is free to start with consumption credits based on usage.

 If filling Marketo or Salesforce with verified, continuously updated B2B data sounds like the missing piece, see how ZoomInfo works.